The Power of Equity: Private Motivations and Public Implications of Dissolving Affordable Housing Cooperatives

 Drawing from the factors identified and outcomes observed in the two case cooperatives, I recommend strategies to preserve Mitchell-Lama cooperatives as affordable housing for cooperators, public officials, and advocates.
 Given the observed irrelevance of existing financial incentives offered by government to cooperatives to remain in Mitchell-Lama, I pay specific attention to non-financial approaches that address the varied social processes inherent in these explosive debates about who should benefit from public subsidy and to whom the value of housing should accrue.

 Special thanks to my advisors, Justin Steil and Larry Vale, for their steady support in this work and beyond.
-If you would like to hear more about this ongoing research, please get in touch.
+If you would like to learn more, check out my book Homes for Living.